Vatican report on U.S. nuns is conciliatory, stresses teachings

 Pope Francis, who met a delegation of U.S. nuns on Tuesday, has promised to appoint women to decision-making roles in the Vatican.

-The Nun Justice Project, a U.S. group which organized demonstrations to defend the nuns, said the investigation had been a waste of time.
+The Nun Justice Project, a U.S. group which organised demonstrations to defend the nuns, said the investigation had been a waste of time.

 The report said U.S. nuns faced big challenges because their average age was now in the mid-70s and fewer women were becoming nuns.
 There are about 50,000 nuns in the United States today, down from a peak of about 125,000 in the mid-1960s.